Aouncute/Unit-2-Assignment/README.md

 Describe any challenges encountered while building the app.

+I had some problems with the library not updating with the new android studio but I still had fun creating this app.

 ## Open-source libraries used
 - [Android Async HTTP](https://github.com/codepath/CPAsyncHttpClient) - Simple asynchronous HTTP requests with JSON parsing
 - [Glide](https://github.com/bumptech/glide) - Image loading and caching library for Android